mutagen-io/mutagen/doc/ignores.md

     [ignore]
     vcs = true

-A default VCS ignore can be overridden on a per-session basis by passing the `--no-ignore-vcs` flag to the `create` command.
+A default VCS ignore setting can be overridden on a per-session basis by passing the `--no-ignore-vcs` flag to the `create` command.

 ## Format and behavior